 - Mesothelin CAR is currently being tested in multiple clinical trials

 - Supporting data using novel costimulatory domains and / or cell-intrinsic checkpoint inhibition (PD1 dominant negative receptor) within mesothelin CAR construct is also available

 Mesothelin CAR therapy has the potential to treat multiple solid malignancies and AML, with estimated annual incidence of >400K patients and a prevalence of 2M patients within the U.S alone.

 STAGE OF DEVELOPMENT

-Prasad S. Adusumilli, MD, Deputy Chief, Thoracic Service, Memorial Sloan Kettering
+LEAD INVESTIGATOR Prasad S. Adusumilli, MD, Vice Chair, Dept. of Surgery, Memorial Sloan Kettering